RakellM/ASN-DSAT5-IP/README.md

 6. Create a code that checks if the item that a person selected to buy at the store is one of the following: orange, beer, instant noodles, coal, rump steak.
     - ex_06.py

+## Class 03 (2025-03-10)
+Loops: WHILE, FOR

+### Class codes:
+- 01_loops.py
+- 02_while.py
+- 03_for.py

+### Class Exercise
+1. Create a script that counts how many times the letter "a" appears in the word.
+    - ex_01.py

+2. Write a program that receives 4 height values using a loop and calculates their sum.
+    - ex_02.py

+3. Write a program that receives an indefinite number of values corresponding to "account balance."
+However, when the user presses "Enter" without entering any value, the program stops receiving inputs and displays the sum of all previously entered values.
+    - ex_03.py

+# Class 04 (2025-03-12)
+LIST, SLICE, DICTIONARY

+# Class codes:
+- 01_lists.py
+- 02_slice.py
+- 03_methods.py
+- 04_dictionaries.py
+- 05_loops.py

+### Class Exercise
+- ex_01.py

 ## Homework

 ### Part 1